 From the summit it’s easy walking past point 1595 to a rocky spur that you can take down to the Mt Somers Track.
 Take this back past Pinnacles Hut to the start.
 Some sections of this were a bit rough and involved multiple stream crossings.
 You can of course return back along the outward route from the summit, which is a shorter option.

 There’s more info on tracks in the area on the DOC website.
+Best allocate all day for this route.

 A pleasant half-day walk in the Craigieburn Range taking in views from Helicopter Hill, then more views from Lyndon Saddle to Camp Saddle.